cmartinezone/BitLockerUtility/README.md

  ![""](Screenshots/001.PNG)

-BitLockerUtility has been developed using PowerShell to manipulating BitLocker in a fashion manner.
+BitLockerUtility has been developed using PowerShell to manipulating BitLocker in a fashion manner from from WinPE Enviroment.

  * YouTube Video: https://www.youtube.com/watch?v=JgMLRPxh-MI&t=3s